RDAEF2 For RDA

 What is needed to participate in the virtual online and taped classroom instruction?

 You will need a computer with a sound card and speakers.
 Most computers today have these two features.
 You will also need browsers either Firefox or Chrome in order to view the program.

-What are the Attendance Requirements?
+What is the Attendance and Performance Requirements?

 What Type of Homework is Required?

 In addition to preparing for examinations, after you have gained skill in placing restorations, you will be asked to practice these skills outside of class to gain even more proficiency.
 These projects will be critiqued by the instructor.
-Practicing procedures accurately not only is enjoyable, but contributes to competency and success.
+Practicing procedures accurately not only is enjoyable but contributes to competency and success.

-How are the Written and Practical/Clinical Examinations Conducted?
+How are the Written Examination Conducted?

 What does the Dental Board Require for the RDAEF2 graduates after graduation?